When To Split in Blackjack?

 Pairs Always to Split

-- Aces (AA): Splitting aces gives you the opportunity to start two hands with a strong foundation of 11, which can potentially lead to two hands of 21 with a single additional card each.
+• Aces (AA): Splitting aces allows you to start two hands with a strong foundation of 11, which can potentially lead to two hands of 21 with a single additional card each.
 Given the high probability of drawing a 10-valued card next, splitting aces is almost always advantageous.

 Pairs Never to Split